webdesignsbytom/fullstack-starter/Hosting.md

 - DATABASE_URL='postgres://admin:Srt3@localhost:5432/portal?schema=prisma'
 - SHADOW_DATABASE_URL="postgres://admin:Srt3@localhost:5432/shadow_db?schema=shadow"

+- `query_engine-windows.dll.node` you may need to remove this from node_modules/.prisma/client

 ### Nginx

 Nginx is a reverse proxy that can communicate with the system and the outside world through por